Beartown (novel)

 Beartown (original title in Björnstad) is a novel by Swedish writer Fredrik Backman.
 The novel, noted as "hockey literature", centers on a declining youth hockey team in a small town.
-The story follows the events leading up to the rape of 15-year-old girl Maya Andersson by the star junior hockey player Kevin Erdahl, and the consequences for Maya and Kevin, the players, their families, friends, and the community which has a long-standing reputation as a hockey town.
+The story follows the events leading up to a violent incident involving two teenagers and the consequences that they face, the hockey players, their families, friends, and the community which has a long-standing reputation as a hockey town.
 It is the first book in the Beartown series, followed by Us Against You and The Winners.

-In 2018, the Rockingham County School Board removed the book from the reading list of McMichael High, a high school in North Carolina, when parents described it as "vulgar" and "graphic".